-- Has no permanent domicile (neither in Switzerland nor abroad); or - Is attempting to conceal assets or is planning to leave Switzerland to avoid the performance of his obligations; or - Is passing through or belongs to the category of persons who visit fairs and markets and the claim, by its nature, must be fulfilled at once; or - Does not live in Switzerland and no other grounds for attachment are available to the creditor, provided that the claim has sufficient connection with Switzerland or if the claim is based on a recognition of debt; or - If the creditor holds a provisional or definitive certificate of shortfall against the debtor; or - If there is an enforceable title against the debtor, such as a Swiss or foreign judgment, a court-approved settlement, an enforceable deed, or an arbitration award, which would otherwise allow the court to set aside an objection raised by the debtor against debt collection proceedings.
+- Has no permanent domicile (neither in Switzerland nor abroad); or - Is concealing its assets, absconding, or making preparations to abscond with the intention of evading the fulfilment of his obligations; or - Is in transit or visits fairs and markets and the claim, by its nature, must be fulfilled immediately; or - Does not reside in Switzerland and no other grounds for attachment exists, provided that the claim has sufficient connection with Switzerland or is based on an acknowledgment of debt; or - If the creditor holds a provisional or definitive certificate of shortfall against the debtor; or - If there is an enforceable title against the debtor, such as a Swiss or foreign judgment, a court-approved settlement, an enforceable deed, or an arbitration award, which would otherwise allow the court to set aside an objection raised by the debtor against debt collection proceedings.

 In the latter two cases, the creditor does not need to prove that the claim for which attachment is sought has sufficient connection with Switzerland.
-No prior exequatur is required to obtain an attachment on the basis of a foreign court decision or foreign arbitral award as the exequatur may be requested as a preliminary issue in the attachment proceedings.
+No prior separate exequatur is required to obtain an attachment on the basis of a foreign court decision or foreign arbitral award as the exequatur may be requested as a preliminary issue in the attachment proceedings.